danirus/django-comments-xtd/docs/settings.rst

    liked/disliked the comment.
 The representation of each user in the list depends on the next setting :setting::`COMMENTS_XTD_API_USER_REPR`.
  * ``who_can_post``: Can be either 'all' or 'users'.
-When it is 'all', all users can post, whether registered users or visitors.
+When it is 'all', all users can post, whether registered users or mere visitors.
 When it is 'users', only registered users can post.
-Read the use case *Only registered users can post*, for details on how to set it up.
+Read the use case :ref:`ref-recipe-only-signed-in-can-comment`, for details on how to set it up.

 An example use: